 Do you know that a lot of the functionalities of your site depend on the backend?

 That’s right, a good backend program takes you to the frontline of your competitors.
 Picture your customers happily browsing through your site, seamlessly navigating from one page to another.

-Thanks to the thoughtful codes the backend development provides.
+Thanks to the thoughtful code the backend development provides.
 Just like how a car runs smoothly with a good engine under its hood, your backend engine has to be as dependable.

 This is why hiring a good backend developer is crucial.
 And there happens to be a lot of languages used for backend development.
 But today, we’re discussing two of the most popular ones, PHP and Python.
 We’ll help you determine when to use Python vs PHP for your startup.